SHDHS Campus Faith Life

 Lord, deliver us from all fear and anxiety,

 As we go forth to love others as you have loved us.

-As a Catholic school, part of SHDHS’ mission is to educate students in the Christian tradition and the Catholic faith, to foster individual prayer and spirituality, and to put faith into action.
-While the ongoing COVID-19 pandemic has changed the way we do many things, SHDHS is very committed to the spiritual growth and well being of our community.
+As a Catholic school, part of St. Henry’s mission is to educate students in the Christian tradition and the Catholic faith, to foster individual prayer and spirituality, and to put faith into action.
+SHDHS is very committed to the spiritual growth and well-being of our community.

 The campus minister will work in tandem with the Diocese of Covington, chaplains, service coordinators, religion teachers, choir director, administration, staff, students, parents, and parishes to provide a safe and reasonable environment, atmosphere, and programs that will help build the faith life of individuals and our entire school community during the ongoing pandemic.

 - Opportunities for individual prayer, guidance, and healing

 - Recognition of seasonal Church celebrations and events

 - Modified Chapel time and use for personal and communal reflective prayer